Lectionary 308: Description

 The text is written in Greek minuscule letters, in two columns per page, 30-33 lines per page.

 The codex contains the weekday Gospel Lessons (Evangelistarium).
 It contains Menologion.

 History

 Gregory and Scrivener dated the manuscript to the 11th or 12th century.
 It has been assigned by the Institute for New Testament Textual Research (INTF) to the 12th century.

 It was bought from Quaritch for the university in 1876.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (294e) and Caspar René Gregory (number 308e).
 It was examined by Hort.
 Gregory saw it in 1883.

-The codex is housed at the Cambridge University Library (Add.
-Mss.
-1840) in Cambridge.
+The codex is housed at the Cambridge University Library (MS Add.1840) in Cambridge.